ppetrovtv/pine_script_docs/source/essential/Drawings.rst

 Additional securities
 ^^^^^^^^^^^^^^^^^^^^^

-Pine code sometimes uses additional symbols and/or timeframes with the :doc:`security <Context_switching_the_security_function>` function in script areas unrelated to drawings.
-But drawing functions can only be used in the main symbol's context.
+Pine code sometimes uses additional symbols and/or timeframes with the :doc:`security <Context_switching_the_security_function>` function.
+Drawing functions can only be used in the main symbol's context.

 max_bars_back of time